openlawteam/tribute-contracts/docs/adapters/HowToCreate.md

 When a new adapter is created, one needs to submit a Managing proposal to add the new adapter to the DAO.
 Once the proposal passes, the new adapter is added and becomes available for use.

 Each adapter needs to be configured with the [Access Flags](https://github.com/openlawteam/laoland#access-control-layer) in order to access the [Core Contracts](https://github.com/openlawteam/laoland#core-contracts), and/or [Extensions](https://github.com/openlawteam/laoland##extensions).
-Otherwise the Adapter will not able to pull/push information to/from the DAO.
+Otherwise the Adapter will not able to interact with the DAO.

 ### Defining the Interface